jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 :::info

 You may have noticed that the onBlur form config stopped working once you started calling `useForm()` yourself.
-That's because Redwood calls `useForm()` behind the scenes and automatically passes it the `config` prop that you gave to `<Form>`.
-Redwood is no longer calling `useForm()` for you so if you need some options passed you need to do it manually:
+That's because Cedar calls `useForm()` behind the scenes and automatically passes it the `config` prop that you gave to `<Form>`.
+Cedar is no longer calling `useForm()` for you so if you need some options passed you need to do it manually:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">